ldfaiztt/Data-mining/LSH/Readme.md

 4) Find the set of 2-shingles for the "document": ABRACADABRA and also for the "document": BRICABRAC.
 How many 2-shingles do they have in common?
 What is the Jaccard similarity between the two documents"? **Output**: shingles.py

 5) How many distinct 3-shingles are there in the string "hello world" (excluding the quotes)? **Output**: shingleHello.py

+6) We have an LSH family h of (d1,d2,0.6,0.4) hash functions.
+We can use three functions from h and the AND-construction to form a (d1,d2,w,x) family, and we can use two functions from h and the OR-construction to form a (d1,d2,y,z) family.
+Calculate w, x, y, and z. **Output**: lshAndOr.py